Spanish-learning podcasts are genuinely one of the most effective tools for beginners.

 5. Español con Juan — Beginner–Intermediate

-Spotify | Apple Podcasts Best for: Beginners approaching intermediate level who want full Spanish immersion
+Best for: Beginners approaching intermediate level who want full Spanish immersion

-Fair warning: Español con Juan is a stretch for true absolute beginners — Juan speaks entirely in Spanish from episode one, no English hand-holding.
+Fair warning: Español con Juan is a stretch for true absolute beginners: Juan speaks entirely in Spanish from episode one, no English hand-holding.
 But it earns a spot on this list because it's the best "next step" podcast you should know about before you need it.
 When you've put in a few months with Coffee Break Spanish or Language Transfer and you're ready to stop using training wheels, Juan is where you go.

 Reviewers consistently call him hilarious, and his natural, unscripted delivery makes understanding Spanish feel effortless in a way scripted podcasts can't replicate.